affinidi/affinidi-didcomm-dart/README.md

 - Support for multiple DID methods like `did:peer` and `did:web` to prove control of user's digital identity.

-- Support for various digital wallets to manage cryptographic keys like `BIP32` for Hierarchical Deterministic (HD) wallets.
+- Support for digital wallets under [Affinidi Dart SSI](https://pub.dev/packages/ssi) to manage cryptographic keys.

 - Support key types like `P256` and `ED25519` to encrypt and sign messages.